 Life in a Rhodes Residence

-As a student at Rhodes, you will probably spend your first year in an on-campus residence.
-Most students refer to their 'res' instead of residence.
+As a student at Rhodes, you will probably spend your first year in an on-campus residence, also known as ‘res’ by the students.
 Just over half of all Rhodes students live in res.
-Most residences are either for men or ladies only, with the exception of Celeste House and the Postgraduate Residences.
+Most residences are either men only or women only, with the exception of Celeste House and the Postgraduate Residences.
 Almost all students in res have their own room.
 Residences are divided into A-grade and B-grade residence.
-A-grade residences are slightly more comfortable and slightly more expensive, but the overall quality of the accommodation provided at Rhodes is much higher than the South African university standard.
+A-grade residences are slightly more comfortable and slightly more expensive, but the overall quality of the accommodation provided at Rhodes is much higher than the South African University standard.

-There are 52 residences on campus divided among 14 dining halls.
-Some of these residences are as old as the university itself, others have been built in the last 5 years.
+There are 52 residences on campus which are divided amongst 14 dining halls.
+Some of these residences are as old as the University itself, others have been built in the last 5 years.
 Older residences tend to be more central than the new ones.
 Both groups have a vibrant student atmosphere.
 Rhodes residences are generally small, with between 20 and 200 inhabitants.
-Students in res are encouraged to take part in group activities, such as inter-res sports and dining hall formals.
+Students in res are encouraged to take part in residence activities, such as inter-res sports and dining hall formals.
 However, residences also make accommodation for those students who prefer to be quiet and less social.

 Rhodes University student societies are student-run organisations.
-We have many different societies here, each centred on its own unique interest.
+We have many different societies here, each centered on their own unique interests.
 Some societies are leisure or art orientated, such as the Anime Society and the BUA Poetry Society; others, such as Inkwenkwezi, are orientated towards community engagement.
 You are welcome to join any of (and any number of) these societies.
 They are great ways to make friends and explore various facets of life at Rhodes.

 The Student Representative Council (SRC) Office is responsible for the running of the societies.
 It is located in the Bantu Stephen Biko Building, and you will be able to get further information about RU societies there.
 If you are here for the first semester (February-June), you will be able to attend the Societies' Sign-up Evening within the first two weeks of semester to choose the society that best suits your interests.
 Society and Club membership fees vary from approximately R70.00 to R350.00 depending on the society/club.
 These costs will be debited to your student account as miscellaneous costs, for which you are liable.

 Rhodes University offers a wide range of sports clubs and excellent sporting and fitness facilities.
 The clubs are student-run, but backed up by the RU Sports Administration.
-The Health Suite is independently managed, which ensures a high quality of trainers and facilities.
+The Health Suite is independently managed ensuring high quality trainers and facilities.